woohoolabs/yang/README.md

 // Checks if the response has the status codes listed below and doesn't contain errors
 $isSuccessful = $response->isSuccessful([200, 202]);

-// The same as the isSuccessful() method, but also ensures the response has a document
+// The same as the isSuccessful() method, but also ensures the response contains a document
 $isSuccessfulDocument = $response->isSuccessfulDocument();

 // Retrieves and deserializes the JSON:API document in the response body